amsehili/auditok/doc/examples.rst

 for estimation; compressed input is decoded only once (the decoded audio is kept in memory and tokenized from there).

+Offline estimation is the one mode that cannot stream: it needs the whole input before tokenization starts.
+With a fixed ``energy_threshold`` or the webrtc validator, tokenization starts at the first frame and :func:`split` yields events while the input is still being read — for compressed input, while ffmpeg is still decoding.

 For live input (microphone, standard input), the threshold is *calibrated* on the first ``calibration_dur`` seconds of the stream (default 3) and then kept unchanged.
 The calibration audio is buffered